 The Rebuild Program

-We all see the news and see the devastation a natural disaster such as an earthquake can wreck on communities.
-But how many of us really help these people or think about them again once the headlines are gone?
+We all see the news and the devastation a natural disaster such as an earthquake can wreck on communities, but how many of us really help these people or think about them again once the headlines are gone?
 This is your chance to make a difference to the lives of others and help to rebuild the homes and communities of those in dire need.
 The 2015 Nepal earthquake resulted in more than 8500 deaths, thousands of people injured and the destruction of more than 600 hundred thousand houses.
 It left thousands of families homeless and devastated much infrastructure such as community centers, schools and early childhood centers.
 Based in the Bagmati Zone (an area encompassing greater Kathmandu) and Sagarmatha Zone east of Kathmandu, the mission of this essential program is to build earthquake-resistant quality community facilities and homes.
 With a goal to help build 50 early childhood development centers, 30 community schools, six community centers and hundreds of homes, volunteers are desperately sought to help make this happen.
 International volunteers on this program provide the manual labor, working alongside the local community, to make these projects a reality.

 Goals of this Project: